TheNameIsEnder/blog/content/post/flow.md

 +++

 author = "Jacob Hell"
-title = "Flow: How Coronavirus Has Made Me Productive" date = "2020-05-16" description = "The situation isn't good.
-But I'm making the most of it." tags = [
+title = "Flow: How Working from Home Has Made Me Productive" date = "2020-05-16" description = "How Working from Home Has Made Me Productive." tags = [
     "productivity"
 ]

 +++

-I'm not able to go outside without a mask.
-But at least I've been productive.
+Working from home has been a boon for my productivity.

 <!--more-->